Bracksco Logo: 3 wine bottles on VintageView rack Featuring

 You're on your own for installing drywall.
 There are techniques documented elsewhere.
 You may even wish to hire someone for this step, as there are companies that specialize in drywall installation.

 You may even wish to use so-called green board, the kind used in bathrooms, resistant to moisture; but this is not really necessary, since you have installed a vapor barrier on the side where it belongs.
-Also, be advised that it is harder to mount racks on this type of wall, because it crumbles when penetrated.
+The thought here is that if you have a wine room with high humidity, the green board resists the humidity in the wine room better.
+It's up to you.
+If you choose to install cement board (because you like how it looks), be advised that it is harder to mount racks on this type of wall, because it crumbles when penetrated.
 You'll most likely have to use toggle bolts.

 If you choose wood, the traditional choice has been plywood.
 A modern alternative to plywood is called OSB, Oriented Strand Board, which is what we used at Bracksco.
-The only problem with OSB is that it tends to omit an odor for some time after installation, that will eventually dissipate.
+The only problem with OSB is that it tends to omit an odor for some time after installation, but it will eventually dissipate.
 Plywood and OSB come in various thicknesses.
 5/8" seems to be a good choice, as you would like at least 1/2" of wood to penetrate for mounting screws.
+(Actual wood thicknesses are often smaller than the stated dimensions, so measure carefully or ask for advice where the wood is sold.)

 And now, let's continue with Step 10: Seal walls, ceiling, floor.